implse/Data_Structure_Python/README.md

 - Delete predecessor.

+## Binary Heap

+A Binary Heap is a specialized Binary Search Tree data structure that satisfies the heap property.

+A Binary Heap is define as a Binary Tree with two additionnal properties

+### Heap ordering property :

+- A Binary Heap is a complete Binary Tree.
+Every level except possibly the last is completely filled.

+### Heap ordering property :

+- Min heap : Each node is greater than or equal to its parent(min value is root).

+- Max heap : Each node is less than or equal to its parent(max value is root).

 ## Graph

 Graphs are mathematical structures that represent pairwise relationships between objects.
 A graph is an abstract data structure that represents the relationship between various objects.